Most rental contracts in England & Wales between private landlords and tenants are Assured Shorthold Tenancies (AST).

-The information in this post applies to residential tenancies in England and Wales.
+The information in this post is specifically for residential tenancies in England and Wales.

 What is an Assured Shorthold Tenancy Agreement?

-It’s a legal contract between landlord and tenant.
-The agreement contains the terms and conditions of a tenancy, such as the duration of the agreement and the rental amount payable by the tenant.
+It’s a legal contract between landlord and tenant, which sets out the terms and conditions of a tenancy, such as the duration of the agreement and the rental amount payable by the tenant.

 If your tenancy began on or after the 28th February 1997, it is likely to be an Assured Shorthold Tenancy, which is the most common type of tenancy in the rental private sector.
 Tenancies starting before the 28th February 1997, but after 15 January 1989, are more likely to be Assured Tenancies.

 The primary difference between an “Assured Shorthold Tenancy Agreement” and an “Assured tenancy” is the legal procedure the landlord has to take in order to regain possession of the property.
 You should NOT use an AST if you have an Assured tenancy.

 They’re available in all shapes and sizes; they can vary from 2 page documents to 20, and they’re available from a wide variety of sources, especially on the Internet.
 Therefore it is extremely important to source your tenancy agreement contract from a reputable supplier, which specifies how the document was compiled.

 A large number of suppliers, especially the ones which offer free contracts, often supply out-of-date and poorly formatted versions.
 They also often contain invalid clauses which aren’t enforceable by law.
 This commonly occurs when landlords and/or letting agents modify (i.e. add their own clauses) to existing contracts without checking if the clause(s) are enforceable by law.

 It is important to note that all written tenancy agreement contracts must be “Fair” and “Clear” and not intended to mislead the tenant in any way.